karstnet/karstnet/README.md

 ## Documentation

-An html documentation is available in the sub directory:
+The html documentation is available in the sub directory:  ``docs/_build/html/index.html``

- ``docs/_build/html/index.html``

-Also available in ReadTheDocs: https://karstnet.readthedocs.io/en/latest/
+Also available online at: https://karstnet.readthedocs.io/